TheSusort/Test/assignment-8/README.md

 Delivery
 --------

-  1. Push your solution to github
+  1. Push your solution to github (all files related to the assignment should be under `yourusername-assignments/assignment-8`, that is, this folder)
   2. Deploy it on the unix servers so that it is available at <http://www.ux.uis.no/~yourusername/dat310-memory>
   3. Submit your unix username on itslearning